 For additional details, select a driver above or select a division from the interactive Trefis split for AT&T at the top of the page.

 AT&T's Communications services units account for a majority of AT&T's value, given the company's large share of the U.S. wireless phone market.
-As of March 2023, AT&T served over 240 million subscribers, including wholesale and retail phones and connected devices.
+AT&T serves over 240 million customers, including wholesale and retail phones and connected devices.

 Mobile data usage has skyrocketed in the last few years due to the increasing proliferation of smartphones and related applications and services.
 Carriers have also been tailoring their plans based on the monthly amount of data offered while typically offering free unlimited voice and text.